Last Updated on July 7, 2023 by Rebecca Lake

 Sinking Fund vs. Savings Account

-When you open a savings account, there may not be a goal attached to it.
-You might open the account to hold extra money you don’t plan to spend so you can earn a little interest on it.
+A savings account is just that–an account to hold your savings.
+When you open a savings account, there may not be a specific goal attached to it.
+You might open the account just to hold extra money you don’t plan to spend so you can earn a little interest on it.

 With a sinking fund, you’re saving more methodically and intentionally.